 Elected offices of the City of Hyattsville include the Mayor and 10 Council Members.
 The City is divided into five Wards with two Council Members representing each Ward.
 The Mayor and Council Members are elected to four-year terms.
-The next City-wide election will take place on Tuesday, May 9, 2023.
+The most recent City-wide election took place on Tuesday, May 9, 2023.